YSoiiiiii/-test-Pascal-s-Triangle-implemented-by-lisp-/README.md

-# This repository contains some LISP craps when I'm learning SICP
+# This repository contains some LISP craps which are written when I'm learning SICP
 This is a test message